Louie Ocampo

-Louie Ocampo (born Jose Luis Ocampo on June 21, 1960) is a Filipino composer and arranger best known for his association with Martin Nievera.
+Jose Luis Ocampo, professionally known as Louie Ocampo (born June 21, 1960) is a Filipino composer and arranger best known for his association with Martin Nievera.
 Regarded as one of the pillars and icons of Original Pilipino Music (OPM).
 His numerous hits, mostly collaborations, include Tell Me, Kahit Isang Saglit, Ewan, and You Are My Song.

+Life and career

+In 1981, Ocampo studied music and film scoring at the Berklee College of Music in Boston, Massachusetts.

+Work

 Ocampo also created the theme song and music for various media, including: